Flowpack/Flowpack.GoogleApiClient/README.md

 You can adjust this to the API you need by changing the inheritance and setting the correct scope in the constructor.

-Finally implement the methods for accessing the API and use inject the service wherever you need it.
+Finally implement the methods for accessing the API and inject the service wherever you need it.